Labels or Input? Rethinking Augmentation in Multimodal Hate Detection: Multimodal Augmentation

 \subsection{Prompting Components}

 We employ multiple agents in a structured manner for the multimodal data augmentation pipeline.
 The prompts and generation parameters are summarized in Table \ref{tab:prompt_mm_aug}, with other parameters set to the models' default values.
 For generating image descriptions and analyzing hatefulness in background and caption text, we use the open-source models InternLM-XComposer2.5-7B and Qwen2.5-14B, respectively.
-For generating new non-hateful captions and meme regeneration, we utilize models from OpenAI and Gemini, which are closed-source.
+For generating new non-hateful captions and meme regeneration, we utilize models from OpenAI (GPT-4o-mini) and Google (Gemini-Flash-2.0-experimental), which are closed-source.
 These models are selected due to the complexity of the tasks and their state-of-the-art performance.